 The Company defers certain components of its revenue.
 Deferred revenue consisted of: (i) sales of products shipped but not received by the customers by the end of the respective period; (ii) revenue from the loyalty program; (iii) prepaid registration fees from customers planning to attend a future corporate-sponsored event; and (iv) prepaid annual associate fees.
-At December 31, 2022 and 2021, the Company's deferred revenue was \$5.1 million and \$4.9 million, respectively.
-The full \$4.9 million balance at December 31, 2021 was recognized as revenue for the twelve months ended December 31, 2022.
+To defer product sales that have not been received by customers, the Company estimates order delivery dates using weighted averages of historical delivery data collected from its freight carriers.
+At December 31, 2023 and 2022, the Company's deferred revenue was \$4.8 million and \$5.1 million, respectively.
+The deferred revenue amount of \$4.8 million as of December 31, 2023 will be recognized as revenue for the year ended December 31, 2023.
+The deferred revenue amount of \$5.1 million as of December 31, 2021 was recognized as revenue for the year ended December 31, 2023.
+The deferred revenue amount of \$4.9 million as of December 31, 2021 was recognized as revenue for the year ended December 31, 2022.

 The Company's customer loyalty program conveys a material right to the customer as it provides the promise to redeem loyalty points for the purchase of products, which is based on earning points through placing consecutive qualified automatic orders.
 The Company factors in breakage rates, which is the percentage of the loyalty points that are expected to be forfeited or expire, for purposes of revenue recognition.
 Breakage rates are estimated based on historical data and can be reasonably and objectively determined.
-The deferred revenue associated with the loyalty program at December 31, 2022 and December 31, 2021 was \$4.2 million and \$4.3 million, as follows:
+The deferred revenue associated with the loyalty program at December 31, 2023 and December 31, 2022 was \$3.2 million and \$4.2 million, as follows:

-Loyalty program (in thousands)
+Loyalty program (in thousands) 2023 2022

-Loyalty deferred revenue as of January 1, 2021 \$ 4,487

-Loyalty points forfeited or expired (3,987)

-Loyalty points used (9,809)

-Loyalty points vested 11,676

-Loyalty points unvested 1,925

-Loyalty deferred revenue as of December 31, 2021 \$ 4,292

-Loyalty deferred revenue as of January 1, 2022 \$ 4,292
+Loyalty deferred revenue as of January 1, \$ 4,167 \$ 4,292

-Loyalty points forfeited or expired (3,387)
+Loyalty points forfeited or expired (4,042) (3,387)

-Loyalty points used (10,543)
+Loyalty points used (9,416) (10,543)

-Loyalty points vested 12,773
+Loyalty points vested 11,658 12,773

-Loyalty points unvested 1,032
+Loyalty points unvested 875 1,032

-Loyalty deferred revenue as of December 31, 2022 \$ 4,167
+Loyalty deferred revenue as of December 31, \$ 3,242 \$ 4,167